KATHIR1611/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 3. Define a function named gradientDescent and iterate the loop
 4. Predict the required graphs using scatterplots.
 ## Program:
+Program to implement the linear regression using gradient descent.

 Developed by: KATHIRVELAN.K